hellogung/aboutme/README.md

 - 👋 Hi, I’m @hellogung
-- 👀 I’m interested in ...
+- 👀 I’m interested in Technology.
+Especially in Software Development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning MERN Stack.
+And I understand HTML, CSS, Javascript, Bootstrap, and React.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ?
+You can visit my social media.
+- Instagram : instagram.com/agung_gml
+- Linkedin : linkedin.com/in/hellogung
+- Email : gunghello@gmail.com

 <!---
 hellogung/hellogung is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.